kappapiana/script/README.md

 # ODF and DOCX anonymizer

-This script does one thing and hopefully it does it well.
-It allows changing the metadata to comment and track changes and hopefully also other metadata to a document.
+This script `anonymize.sh` does one thing and hopefully it does it well.
+It allows changing the metadata to comment and track changes and hopefully also other metadata to a document. **Note**, the other scripts are mostly rubbish or half-baked.
+Don't bother, I know.

 ## Rationale